Neutrino masses, anomalous magnetic moments and dark matter with vector-like fermions and an inert scalar doublet: Introduction

 Theories of compositeness, such as models wherein the electroweak symmetry was broken dynamically through the condensation of top quarks (or its partners)~\cite{Dobrescu:1997nm,Chivukula:1998wd,He:1999vp} provide historically interesting examples of non-chiral fermions.
 And while vector-like fermions are ubiquitous in any extra-dimensional scenario \cite{Appelquist:2000nn,Cheng:2002ab,Choudhury:2009kz,Servant:2002aq,Appelquist:2001mj,Ghosh:2008ix,Ghosh:2008ji,Bhattacherjee:2010vm,Dobrescu:2001ae,Burdman:2006gy,Choudhury:2016tff,Avnish:2020atn} wherein the SM fields extend into the bulk they are also present in a variety of scenarios such as composite Higgs~\cite{Contino:2006qr,Anastasiou:2009rv,Vignaroli:2012sf, DeSimone:2012fs,Delaunay:2013iia,Gillioz:2013pba,Banerjee:2017wmg}, little Higgs models~\cite{Han:2003wu,Carena:2006jx,Choudhury:2006mp,Choudhury:2006sq, Matsumoto:2008fq,Choudhury:2012xc,Berger:2012ec}, or simple Higgs-portal solutions for obtaining correct DM relic abundance~\cite{Patt:2006fw,Gopalakrishna:2009yz,Baek:2011aa}.

 In this paper, we delve into the potential of vector-like leptons explaining neutrino masses and mixings, the existence and correct relic abundance of dark matter as well as the anomalous magnetic moments of both the muon and the electron.
-Notably, a similar approach was followed in \cite{Jana:2020joi} where the authors extended the SM with three generations of a vector-like fermion and three types of exotic scalars in order to address the aforementioned issues.
-In our model, we incorporate two generations of the singlet and doublet vector-like fermions and one inert scalar doublet as the exotic particle content to explain the same phenomena.
-Thus, our approach offers a unique and significant contribution.
-We would demonstrate that this very simple and natural extension, eschewing an inordinate amount of fine-tuning, solves each one of these problems without coming into conflict with constraints from flavour-changing neutral current processes.
+We would demonstrate that a very simple, and natural, extension, eschewing an inordinate amount of fine-tuning, solves each one of these problems without coming into conflict with constraints from flavour-changing neutral current processes.
 And while the aforementioned problems do not require the introduction of vector-like quarks, we show that an analogous introduction serves to ensure that the SM gauge couplings do meet at a point under renormalization group flow, thereby raising the possibility that the scenario could be the low-energy manifestation of a grand unified theory.
 Such vector-like quarks have also been shown to introduce the right amount of mixing in the quark sector that allows one to explain~\cite{Choudhury:2001hs} the long-standing $2.9\sigma$ discrepancy in the forward-backward asymmetry in bottom-quark production as measured at the $Z$-peak~\cite{ALEPH:2010aa}.

-\section{Description of the Model}
+\section{Description of the model}

 Maintaining the gauge symmetry to be $SU(3)_c\otimes SU(2)_L\otimes U(1)_Y$, we augment the SM by the inclusion of a few vector-like fermion multiplets.
 While the latter could, in principle, carry any set of quantum numbers, for the sake of simplicity, we restrict ourselves to only those combinations as seen within the SM.
 To eliminate constraints from flavour-changing neutral currents, we disallow mixings between the SM fermions and the new ones by postulating an unbroken $Z_2$, under which the SM fields are charged $+1$, while all the new fields are charged $-1$.
 The unbroken $Z_2$ symmetry renders the lightest $Z_2$-odd particle (L$Z_2$OP) absolutely stable.
 Hence, as long as the latter is electrically neutral and a color-singlet, it can be a cosmologically viable candidate for dark matter, provided the measured value of the relic density (RD) is reproduced and the constraints from all direct and indirect dark matter detection experiments satisfied.